 Music Events, Festivals, and Concerts

-For some nighttime entertainment, consider the family-friendly concerts at Chandler's Env...ironmental Education Center for their nightly Sonoran Sunset Series or head over to the Mesa Arts Center for a grown-up night out with live art, music, and local food and drinks at "spark!
-After Dark."
+Contemporary music festivals and events happening throughout the month include the concerts at Desert Ridge Marketplace and the Out to Lunch Concert Series at the Mesa Arts Center.
+For nighttime entertainment, consider the family-friendly concerts at Chandler's Environmental Education Center—part of its Sonoran Sunset Series—or head over to the Mesa Arts Center for a grown-up night out full of art, music, and local food and drinks courtesy of Spark at Dark.

-Art Walks and Community Events
+Art Walks and Festivals

 Art and community walks are extremely popular in this region of Arizona.
 In fact, the cities of Tempe, Chandler, Mesa, Phoenix, Scottsdale, Gilbert, and Guadalupe all get together in January for the Regional Unity Walk, a community celebration that starts in Tempe and makes its way all the way around the Greater Phoenix area.
 Other art and community walks include: